 2. Spend Below Budget

-It’s wise to work on your allocation so you have a cash reserve when you need it.
+It’s wise to work on your resource allocation so you have a cash reserve when you need it.
 Your leadership team should be analyzing your company’s actual spend and tidying up the budget on a quarterly basis to ensure your business is consistently spending below budget.

 3. Hire Behind the Curve, Not Ahead